sai-krishna-msk/FaceRecognition-API/README.md

 ## Set up-:
 ### 1) download the repo
 ### 2) Install required dependencies
-### 3) Downloading ngrok is recommended (it helps to use your api with https link (Works for debugging purposes))
+### 3) Downloading ngrok is recommended (it helps to use your api with https link (helps with a lot of things))
-### 4) startup the ngrok hosting by entering the following ( make sure to navigate to where ngrok.exe shell is located before you enter the command)
+### 4) Fire up ngrok by entering the following ( make sure to navigate to where ngrok.exe shell is located before you enter the command)
 ```
 ngrok.exe http 80
 ```
-Now you would be getting a https link keep it noted Now open the server folder and run
+Now you would be getting a https link keep it noted

+Now open the server folder and run
 ```
 python app.py
 ```
 on your command prompt (your API should be online) you can access you API at the link which you have copied when you ran ngrok server

 ### 2) Train some faces-:
 - Before we can checkout the features of the API we need to train it with more than one member,
 - I have written the code such that the server takes in only pickle files for training the faces, So for that purposes you can navigate to training folder there I have given you instruction (written code on how to create a dataset and convert it into a pickle file which you can upload )